orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 Policies are requirements for other different components for a blueprint.
 Policies specify what meta-objectives have to be met for a successful instantiation and use.
 For example, a policy can specify that the desired App can be instantiated on on-prem Infrastructure, or that a specific node type always requires more than 4 GB RAM.

-**AppStore**
+**Marketplace**

-An AppStore is essentially a classical economics Marketplace.
 Marketplace is the exchange channel between blueprint publishers and consumers.
 Publishers upload or publish their blueprints to the Marketplace to make it available for Consumers.
 Consumers search/browse the Marketplace to find desired Blueprints and then (depending on other considerations) download and use them.

-- AppStore/Marketplace is ONLY for deployment automation and ease of use.
+- Marketplace is ONLY for deployment automation and ease of use.
 - BYOL: Customers need to input their own existing licenses into the apps.
 - NTNX is NOT taking software business from channel.